lgeurts/lgeurts.github.io/about.md

 Hi, I am a self-employed DevOps & Infrastructure Engineer, living in the central north of France.
 In a former life, I was a Microsoft PFE, an Escalation Engineer at Dell, Support Escalation Engineer at HP, and and... the list goes on up to 1995.

 Learned a lot and met amazingly talented people  of which I can call some a close friend.
 But I also discovered that living in hotelrooms for the largest part of your life, working 60+ hour weeks, the constant relocating to another "home", slowly takes its toll.
-So, I left, got out of the ratrace, moved to France and started all-over.
+So, I left, got out of the rat race, and started all-over.
 Till now my best decision ever.

 What else?
 I am interested in 'too' many things, ranging from science to history, philosophy, web development with Ruby on Rails, AWS, Linux, Windows Server, ETW tracing, kendo and kenjutsu, gaming, traveling the world, speaking foreign languages, and more.
 My hobbies can be distilled down to just one thing: LEARNING.